-103 - Awareness & Action: Educating Persons with Disabilities to Recognize, Report and Respond to

-Anne Monti, Disabled Persons Protection Commission Pauline Bosma, Mass Advocates Standing Strong
+103 - Awareness & Action: Educating Persons with Disabilities to Recognize, Report and Respond to about potential triggers for these behaviors; assessment techniques Jennifer Edwards-Hawkins, Disabled Persons Protection Commission Anne Monti, Disabled Persons Protection Commission Pauline Bosma, Mass Advocates Standing Strong

 This workshop introduces and demonstrates the Awareness and Action (A&A) Trainer Guide and Curriculum developed for and by persons with intellectual and developmental disabilities and others on recognizing, reporting and responding to abuse.
 The A&A curriculum, taught by a team of 3-5 people with and without disabilities, involves participants in the most active learning process possible.
-It includes many types of instructional aides geared to reach persons ence.
-Two experienced APS trainers from different states will with a variety of learning styles and abilities so information is accessirecognizing, reporting and responding to abuse will empower and cate and reinforce that LGBT adults deserve to live a life free of exhelp keep them safer in their daily lives. various interactive activities led by an A&A training coordinator and self-advocate trainer.
+It APS Training of all kind can be and should be an interactive experi- includes many types of instructional aides geared to reach persons ence.
+Two experienced APS trainers from different states will with a variety of learning styles and abilities so information is accessible to and understood by all participants.
+Teaching people about NGA Standards of Practice and organizational advocacy.
+We will eduhelp keep them safer in their daily lives. various interactive activities led by an A&A training coordinator and self-advocate trainer.
 Participants will review the A&A Trainer Guide which provides all A&A trainers with the necessary skills, attitudes 107 - The Cutting Edge in Self-Neglect: ACL Innoand knowledge to teach the challenging topic of abuse to a very di- vation Grants to Understand Self-Neglect verse group of people.
 The guide contains training tips, preparation Room: Wright B - 4th Floor guidelines, information on facilitation, but most importantly an un- Dr. Holly Ramsey-Klawsnik, NAPSA derstanding that this topic can be emotional and affects both trainers Aiesha Gurley, Administration for Community Living and participants. which reinforce learning post training will be available for review.
-Dr. Farida Ejaz, Benjamin Rose Institute on Aging Through examination and discussion of all training materials, partici- This panel workshop will be moderated by Ms. Aiesha Gurley, ACL pants will acquire the necessary understanding to replicate this train- Project Officer, and features presentations from the three teams ing in their state.
-Careful and sensitive training, provided by individ- currently conducting ACL-funded self-neglect projects: (1) The Rush uals with and without disabilities, is the first step in breaking down University Medical Center, under the direction of Dr. XinQi Dong and barriers to reporting abuse and thereby enabling people with disabil- in conjunction with the Rush Institute for Healthy Aging and key ities to live meaningful lives within their communities.
+Dr. Farida Ejaz, Benjamin Rose Institute on Aging ities to live meaningful lives within their communities.